iblech/lets-play-agda/Padova2025/Welcome/About.lagda.md

 - You can [import backups by clicking here](javascript:importIntoLocalStorage()).
   This will merge the backup's contents with the local storage.

+## Streak

+As soon as you have started filling in your first hole, a small calendar will appear in the lower left corner below the navigation.
+This calender allows you to monitor your progress.
+Like your Agda code, this activity log is only stored in your browser's local storage.

+<span class="daybox active"></span> Days on which you have been playing<br>
+<span class="daybox resting"></span> Days on which you have been resting<br>
+<span class="daybox inactive"></span> Days on which you have been inactive

+To better match night owls, a day is defined as ending at 5 am in the morning.
+For the case that this is useful to you, also your longest streak of continuous day-after-day activity is computed.
+Up two resting days in each 7-day time span do not interrupt a streak.

 ## Unicode symbols